Skip to main contentSkip to main navigationSkip to footer content

 3 credit hours

 The Internship Program for Exercise Science at Saint Xavier University provides the opportunity for students to develop and apply exercise science knowledge, skills, and abilities in a supervised University approved setting.
 The course is intended for student to observe and gain practical experience in a professional environment.
-Prerequisites: All core courses 130, 203, 210, 366, and 390.
-Offered spring and summer.
+Prerequisites: All core courses 130, 203, 210, and 366.
+Offered fall, spring, and summer.

 EXSC 385